EMBEDDIA/NER_FEDA/README.md

 # Frustratingly Easy Domain Adaptation for NER

 This is the code related to the paper [Using a frustratingly easy domain and tagset adaptation for creating slavic named entity recognition systems](https://www.aclweb.org/anthology/2021.bsnlp-1.12/).
-It is a NER system which applies a Frustrantinglu Easy Domain Adaptation model not only to increase the data available for training the models but also for changing the possible tagset used to annotate.
+It is a NER system which applies a Frustrantingly Easy Domain Adaptation model not only to increase the data available for training the models but also for changing the possible tagset used to annotate.

 Each model (see below where to find them) can provide multiple and different tagsets.
 Do you want need products? or events? or time?
 Just activate in the configuration annotate_as_dataset and your data will be annotated according to specific tagsets.